Skip to main content

 4. MITIGATIONS

-Campbell Scientific recommends users to update to the version.
+Ocean Data Systems recommends users update to the following:

 CISA recommends users take defensive measures to minimize the risk of exploitation of these vulnerabilities, such as: